IceBrick01/nZip/README.md

 nZip is a convenient tool for downloading doujinshi from nhentai.net as a zip archive.

 > [!WARNING]
 > This project is not affiliated with or endorsed by nhentai.net.
-Please use responsibly.
+Please use it responsibly.
+> The logo is copyrighted by nhentai.net.
+> This project is intended for educational purposes only and should not be used for any other purposes.

 ## How to Use